 Regrettably, tourists are among the most easily targeted, so please exercise some caution.
 We also recommend that you check your personal insurance policy before traveling to ensure that you are covered for theft and loss while traveling.
 As a safety precaution, do not travel with excessive amounts of cash or jewelry if it is not necessary.
 We recommend that you leave your valuables at home.

 If you feel your guides have provided a very special trip for you, you may leave a gratuity with the trip leader to be shared among the crew.
-This tip is entirely at your discretion, though we recommend a general tipping guideline of anything between 8% and 12% of trip cost.
-The amount that you choose to tip should be divided between your river and desert guides and given separately.
-Two-thirds should go to your trip leader at the end of your river trip and one-third should go to your trip leader in the Sahara before you part ways.
-A tip of 5-10% of a restaurant bill is appropriate.
+This tip is entirely at your discretion, though we recommend a general tipping guideline of anything between 5% and 10% of trip cost.
+A tip of 8-12% of a restaurant bill is appropriate.